 - Membership of the Leadership Council

-The Leadership Council presides over three subcommittees:
+The Leadership Council presides over four subcommittees:

 - The Technical Committee (comprising of one representative from every e-Stewards Certified Recycler)

 - Membership Committee (a subset of the Leadership Council)

 - Standard Committee

 Ken Thomas is the President of Universal Recycling Technologies (URT).
 As an integrated universal waste processor and original e-Stewards Pledge signee, URT strives to provide practical solutions to meet the needs of our OEM, business, and government agency partners.
 Ken has over 20 years of experience in the manufacturing and recycling environments as a senior level manager in operations, materials management and accounting.back to top